 To enrich our studies, our students also study the Parasha, or Torah portion of the week, and learn the elements of Torah and Haftarah beginning in the fifth grade, as preparation for formal Bar and Bat Mitzvah training, which normally commences toward the end of sixth or the beginning of seventh grade.

-Those Behrman House Edotions books are used on Wednesday:
+These Behrman House curriculum books are used on Wednesday: